 What is the best season for Sainj Valley?

-You can go to Sainj at any time although it is better to avoid the extreme rainy seaons of July and early August as roaming around is difficult in too much rains.
-Spring, summer, as well as post-monsoon seasons are delightful here.
+You can go to Sainj at any time although it is better to avoid the extreme rainy season of July and early August as roaming around is difficult in too much rain.
+Spring, summer, as well as post-monsoon seasons, are delightful here.
 As for the winters, you may get snowfall that depends on the situation that year.
-If you are lucky, you can find teh netire Shangarh meadow covered in snow!
+If you are lucky, you can find the entire Shangarh meadow covered in snow!

 What to see and do in Sainj Valley?

-Visiting Sainj is about visiting sundry villages, majestic meadows, intriguing tower temples of this region, and expleriencing local culture.
+Visiting Sainj is about visiting sundry villages, majestic meadows, intriguing tower temples of this region, and experiencing local culture.
 If you want, there are scores of treks possible too.

 Shangarh Meadows & Shangchul Mahadev Temple

-As you can see, the grassy meadow of Shangarh village is an attrcation itself.
+As you can see, the grassy meadow of Shangarh village is an attraction itself.
 The people who have seen both, believe that it is more beautiful than the meadow of Khajjiar, which is more famous.
 The Shangchul Mahadev Temple of Shangarh on the edge of the meadow itself is worth a visit.
+You can go further to Barshangarh and visit the waterfall, just a couple of KMs ahead.
+You also have trek routes connecting to Upper Neahi and you can also trek further to another village called Lapah, which interestingly has a FRH.Also Read: Shangarh Shangchul Mahadev

-This village again has become a tourist hotsepot where you can simply relax and enjoy if not busy in small trails.
+This village again has become a tourist hotspot where you can simply relax and enjoy if not busy in small trails.
 You need to hike a bit to reach it via either Deori or Ropa.
-The route can be confusing untill you go there.
+However, now a road has been completed from Ropa via Jhili Neahi.
+Road is not smooth but some shared vehicles may run in the evening.
+The village itself is beautiful and it has a popular homestay.

 Pundrik Rishi Lake

 The lake dedicated to Pundrik Rishi is also nearby, but the lake has almost dried out due to natural causes.
-There is a shrine nearby and it is located just before Uppear Neahi.
+There is a shrine nearby and it is located just before Upper Neahi.

 Deori and Manyashi